arkency/posts/posts/2014-08-10-4-ssh-authentication-in-4-flavors.md

 echo "done!"
 ```

 Once it's done, server can construct some challenge based on your public key.
-Because RSA algorithm is symmetric, message encrypted using public key can be decrypted using private key and opposite.
+Because RSA algorithm is asymmetric, message encrypted using public key can be decrypted using private key and opposite.

 Key negotiaton may be as follows: client receives a message encrypted by your public key and can decrypt it using your private key.
 Next, it encrypts this message with server public key and sends back to server, which uses its own private key to decrypt and validates if message matches this sent one initially.